-- a.
-Shower and curtain cleaned.
+- Shower and curtain cleaned.

 - b.
-Dayroom area and cell floors clean and free of trash clutter, etc. at all times.
+The dayroom area and cell floors are clean and free of trash clutter, etc. at all times.

 - c.
 Dayroom tables and stools clean.

-At no time may you use your issued blanket, bed linens, mattress, laundry bag, etc. to place on any floor to be used for comfort, sleeping, sitting on, as a shower curtain, etc. Blankets and sheets will have no knots tied in them for any reason.
+At no time may you use your issued blanket, bed linens, mattress, laundry bag, etc. to place on any floor to be used for comfort (unless for religious purposes), sleeping, sitting on, as a shower curtain, etc. Blankets and sheets will have no knots tied in them for any reason.
 No items will be placed in the windows.